frierun/frierun/Docs/Package.md

 ﻿# Changing and testing packages

 You can update packages without having to rebuild the entire project.
-This is useful for testing changes in packages or when you want to use a different version of a package.
+This is helpful for testing changes in packages or when you want to use a different version of a package.

 ## Clone the repository